Arthur-Milchior/anki-resize-image/config.md

 apply maximum height when not resizing: true or false.
 Whether to limit the size of image in the editor.
 You must then click on the image to be able to resize it.
-max-height: which limit to apply to image (only if previous value is set to true)
+max-height: which limit to apply to image (only if previous value is set to true).
+It can be any valid css value. px, %.. any units of https://www.w3schools.com/cssref/css_units.asp apply maximum height when not resizing, max-width: same as the parameter for height